dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 * Configures [logging](xref:fundamentals/logging/index) for console and debug output.
 Logging includes [log filtering](xref:fundamentals/logging/index#log-filtering) rules specified in a Logging configuration section of an *appsettings.json* or *appsettings.{Environment}.json* file.
 * When running behind IIS, enables [IIS integration](xref:publishing/iis) by configuring the base path and port the server should listen on when using the [ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module).
 The module creates a reverse-proxy between IIS and Kestrel.
 Also configures the app to [capture startup errors](#capture-startup-errors).
 For the IIS default options, see [the IIS options section of Host ASP.NET Core on Windows with IIS](xref:publishing/iis#iis-options).

-The *content root* determines where the host searches for content files, such as MVC view files. <!-- TODO  shorten long sentence-->The default content root is [Directory.GetCurrentDirectory](/dotnet/api/system.io.directory.getcurrentdirectory).
+The *content root* determines where the host searches for content files, such as MVC view files.
+The default content root is [Directory.GetCurrentDirectory](/dotnet/api/system.io.directory.getcurrentdirectory).
 The default content root (`Directory.GetCurrentDirectory`) results in using the web project's root folder as the content root when the app is started from the root folder (for example, calling [dotnet run](/dotnet/core/tools/dotnet-run) from the project folder).
 This is the default used in [Visual Studio](https://www.visualstudio.com/) and the [dotnet new templates](/dotnet/core/tools/dotnet-new).

 For more information on app configuration, see [Configuration in ASP.NET Core](xref:fundamentals/configuration/index).